jezcope/idcc17-library-carpentry/paper.md

 > This transmission of skills through professional networks seeks to turn trainees into trainers,
 > thereby also deepening the skill set of the community."

-The skills identified as being valuable to librarians include:
+Skills identified as being valuable to librarians include:

 Regular expressions
-: Regular expressions (or regexes) are a a concise and flexible system for searching text and extracting key parts.
+: Regular expressions (or regexes) are a powerful, concise and flexible system for searching text and extracting key parts.
+  They are the Swiss-army knife of the software world, useful across a wide range of problems and integrated into many other tools.

 Shell/command line
 : A command-line is an alternative way of interacting with a computer by typing in commands to be run, either one at a time or in batches.
   Although appearing intimidating to beginners, the command-line is a powerful, flexible and efficient way to perform data processing tasks, especially when combining multiple commands into shell scripts or batch files.

 Version control
-: The use of tools such as `git`[^git] and GitHub[^gh], which enable the full version history of a set of files to be tracked and shared, including features to merge changes made by multiple collaborators Version control is a foundational good practice for any kind of programming, however simple.
+: Tools such as `git`[^git] and GitHub[^gh]
+  enable the full version history of a set of files to be tracked and shared, including features to merge changes made by multiple collaborators.
+  Version control is a foundational good practice for any kind of programming, however simple.